 Banks and Credit Unions, Customer Experience and Engagement, How-to Guides, Marketing Strategies

 Don’t look now but credit union members and prospects are tuning out.
-And who can blame them, really?
+And who can blame them?
 They’re busy, distracted and numb to the thousands of impersonal, irrelevant messages that bombard their senses daily.
 Credit union marketers can keep trying to connect the way they have been.
 Or, they can engage and move prospective and current members into action with growth strategies including cross-media marketing, omnichannel marketing and multichannel marketing.

 This article will compare these different tactics to help distinguish which can best integrate marketing messages and strategies into your credit union’s transactional communications like member statements, bills and electronic statements.